NamNguyenThanh/Learn-Full-Stack-Dev/README.md

 # Learn-Full-Stack-Dev
-This is all of my project since I've started learning Full Stack Developer
+This is all of my projects since I've started learning Full Stack Developer